Satendra K Apr 23, 2025

 7. Birthday attack

+SQL injection is the placement of malicious code in SQL statements by the attacker.
 Database-driven websites now frequently experience SQL injection problems.
-When a malicious party uses the supplied information provided by the client to the server to perform a SQL query to the database, it happens.
-To execute predefined SQL commands, predefined SQL commands are introduced into data entry (for example, in place of the password or login).
-An effective SQL injection hack can obtain sensitive data from the database, edit database data, run administration activities on the database, retrieve the information of a provided file, and, in some situations, give orders to the operating system.
+These attacks happen when a malicious party uses the supplied information provided by the client to the server to perform a SQL query on the database.
+Through SQL injection, a hacker can obtain sensitive data from the database, edit database data, run administration activities on the database, retrieve the information of a provided file, and, in some situations, give orders to the operating system.

-Denial-of-service attacks, in contrast to those intended to provide the attacker more access, don't directly benefit the attacker.
+The Denial of Service (DoS) attack is an attempt to disrupt or completely stop the normal functioning of the server or network service by flooding it with illegitimate requests.
+The DoS attack causes the target to become slow or unresponsive, eventually leading to a website crash, data breach, or financial crash.
+Such attacks might not directly benefit the attacker.
 The pleasure of service denial is sufficient for some of them.
 The gain to the attacker, however, can be sufficient if the resource is owned by a rival company.
 A DoS attack may also be used to knock a system down so that another assault can be started.
+Upskilling the cybersecurity team equips the organization to combat these advanced-level cyberattacks.

 10. Cross-site scripting (XSS) attack

-XSS attacks leverage third-party online resources to launch scripts in the scriptable application or web browser of the victim.
-The attacker specifically inserts a payload containing javascript into a website's database.
+Cross-site scripting (XSS) attacks leverage third-party online resources to launch scripts in the scriptable application or web browser of the victim.
+The attacker specifically inserts a payload containing JavaScript into a website's database.
 The website sends the victim's browser the malicious script-containing page when the user asks for a page from the site, which includes the attacker's payload as a component of the HTML body.
+Stored XSS, Reflected XSS, and DOM-based XSS are some of the types of Cross-Site Scripting attacks.

-Here is the list of other major locations where Edoxi offers Cyber Security Training
+Here is the list of other major locations where Edoxi offers Cyber Security Courses

 Chief Technology Officer & Cyber Security Expert Trainer